Everything You Ever Wanted to Know About REITs Investing in Singapore is here.

 REITs sign long-term leases with tenants for the physical properties they own, which accords them a reliable stream of monthly income in the form of rent.

 REITs are traded on stock exchanges thus making the process of buying and selling them easy.

 While REITs are a sure way of generating consistent income and for diversifying an investment portfolio, they also come with a fair share of risks just like other investments.

 The fact that REITs are required to distribute 90% of their profits to investors means they are only left with 10% for reinvesting.
 That said, some REITs grow at a slower pace given that they are usually left with a small amount of money to pursue growth opportunities.

-REITs cash flows is most of the time affected by the amount of property taxes paid.
-Taxes, are considered part of the expenditure and have to be deducted before any payout is made to shareholders.
+REITs cash flows are most of the time affected by the amount of property taxes paid.
+Taxes are considered part of the expenditure and have to be deducted before any payout is made to shareholders.
 In worst case scenarios property taxes can account for as much as 25% of the total operating expenses, significantly affecting the amount of money left to investors.

 That said, an increase in property taxes can significantly affect the amount of returns REITs generate on fixed rental income.
 State and municipal authorities can increase property taxes at any given time to meet their budget pitfalls, significantly affecting shareholders cash flow.

 In addition to the high yield that REITs come with, the amount of taxes due on dividends is at times much higher compared to other investments.
 This is because a good chunk of REITs dividends is considered ordinary income and subject to a higher tax rate.

 Real estate properties are usually the hardest hit in case of economic recession.
 During the recessionary period, demand for commercial real estate most of the time takes a hit and shrinks.